Tunnel Mountain

 keep moving, confirm details

 Banff is bear country, and Parks Canada recommends carrying bear spray, knowing how to use it, and keeping it within reach on any trail.
 Make noise, travel in a group, and check for trail-specific wildlife restrictions before you head out.
-See our wildlife-safety guide for the distance rules and who to call.

 Dogs are allowed on most trails in Banff National Park but must be on a leash at all times, and some areas have seasonal or wildlife closures that restrict access.
 Rules vary by trail and can change, so confirm the current status with Parks Canada before bringing your dog.